-- Application to program
+- · Application to program

 - Tuition and textbook

 - Required Immunizations (must be completed prior to enrollment)

 - 1-2 step PPD TB skin test

-- Hepatitis B Series
+- · Hepatitis B Series

 - MMR

 - Varicella

 - Tdap (within last 10 years)

-- Valid email address
+- COVID Vaccine or Exemption Status: The healthcare agenciesare requiring all students to provide verification of COVIDvaccine or an exemption status.
+All exemptions will be reviewed on an individual basis by VC's Advising & Counseling Servicesoffice.

-- Upon acceptance into program a criminal background check will be done using CastleBranch
+- Valid Pirate Portal email address

-- Must be within one year of obtaining a high school diploma or GED
+- Upon acceptance into program a criminal background check will be done using an outside agency

-MEDICAL ASSISTING PROGRAM CURRICULUM MDCA 1091
+MEDICAL ASSISTING PROGRAM CURRICULUM

-MDCA 1061
+MDCA 1091

-Upon successful completion of course, students will take a national certification exam.
+Upon successful completion of course, students will take a national certification exam and receive an Institutional Certificate.